gophergala2016/rex/README.md

 #Room Experiences (REx) [![Build Status](https://travis-ci.org/gophergala2016/rex.svg?branch=master)](https://travis-ci.org/gophergala2016/rex) [![GoDoc](https://godoc.org/github.com/gophergala2016/rex/room?status.svg)](https://godoc.org/github.com/gophergala2016/rex/room)

-REx is an experiment attempting to advance the design space of applications and games running on TV set-top box (Android TV in this case).
+REx is an experiment attempting to advance the design space of applications and games running on TV set-top boxes (Android TV in this case).
 REx takes advantage of an underutilized application architucture to provide rich experience shared by the entire room.

 REx pairs an Android TV application with mobile client applications running on consumer phones (Android and iOS) or custom hardware.
 The desired effect is